hanmei0924/TATALAILAI/index.md

 ## Welcome to TATALAILAI Republic

-The Tata kingdom is a barren but promising land where the vivacity, cleverness and goodness of the Lailai meet the Tata King, and they decide to build a new kingdom and the territory of the law tatalailai to be united and governed together
-The Lailai are subject to the great Tata King Tata who always takes care of his lovely Lailai
+The Tata kingdom is a barren but promising land.
+Lovely, intelligent and kind Lailais meet King Tata and decide to establish a new kingdom together.
+The laws of the kingdom are made and signed by Tatalailai.
+The Tata King rules the country and the Lailai are in charge.
+The great Tata King always looks after and protects his lovely Lailai.

 ### The law